 So, in program parallel.py, the map() method applies function len() to every item of list animals and then returns a new list from the values obtained.
-Expression pool.map(len, animals)

-and the list comprehension expression
+Expression and the list comprehension expression really do the same thing and evaluate to the same value.
+The only difference is how they do it